 - Grades & elevations - Vertical curvature (PI station & elevation, length & K value, stopping site distance design speed met) - Bridge clearance envelopes - c.
 Cross sections only where necessary to indicate a significant difference from the conceptual plans in the Project Information Package.
-These should be
+These should be limited to only those showing a significant change and may be segmented for only the areas where changes occur (11"x17" plan sheets).

-- limited to only those showing a significant change and may be segmented for only the areas where changes occur (11"x17" plan sheets). - d.
+- d.
 Special emphasis details (where needed to clearly demonstrate understanding and approach isolated locations such as ramp ties, wall types, etc.) (11"x17" plan sheets). - 4.
 Provide Conceptual Maintenance of Traffic Plans (20 points).
 The plans shall depict the number of construction stages and a staging narrative within those plans to include duration of each stage.
-The plans may be color coded.
+The plans may be color coded and can be provided on roll-plots at 1" = 200' scale on 36" width x 8' length sheets for the entire project limits.
 Plan scale and detail for critical areas shall be appropriate for demonstrating transitions, directional flow, and all items below. - a.
 Plan for areas deemed critical by the design team for staging concerns.
 These areas may require cross sections for more detail. - b.
 Plan for access to the median work zone (ingress and egress). - c.
 Plan for maintaining ramp traffic. - d.
 Plan for maintaining positive temporary drainage during stages. - e.
 Plan for placing girders over the interstate. - f.
 Plan for notifying the traveling public of upcoming stages. - 5.
 Provide Conceptual Bridge Plans which shall consist of the following (30 points). - a.
 Plan and profile of bridge showing horizontal and vertical clearances and expansion joint locations and types of joint materials. - b.
 Superstructure cross sections and substructure elevations showing pertinent structural elements, dimensions, and types of bearings. - c.
 Construction staging plan for bridge work including dimensions of temporary roadway widths both on the bridges and, where applicable, on the roadway beneath the bridges. - d.
 Bridge construction access plan showing areas used to access the bridge work and showing proposed equipment and material handling locations and staging. - e.
 Bridge demolition plan showing staging and phasing, equipment access, temporary shoring, material storage and handling, and location of traffic during demolition. - f.
 Retaining wall envelopes at the bridge ends showing top of wall, ground lines, and bottom of wall (required only if retaining walls are proposed). - 6.
 Required Forms, and Confidential and Proprietary Information include. - a.
 Stipend Acknowledgement form - b.
 Stipend Agreement - c.
 EEO Certificate - d.
 Non-Collusion Certificate - e.
 Notice of Receipt of Addendum - f.
 Updated Organization Chart and Notarized Statement of Availability of Key Individuals